 The paper fails not only in its scientific methodology but also in its fundamental grasp of facts and evidence, alleging, among other claims, that, as of April 17, the only difference between New York City and the rest of the United States was a mask mandate in the former.
 This is demonstrably false, ignoring the vast diversity of public-health responses around America (many of which were just as strict as New York’s, including mandatory mask use indoors), while assuming that an order to wear masks equates to immediate and broad social compliance and that the absence of such an order equates to people generally not wearing masks.
 Clearly, this is not the case, as people have many motivations to wear face shields, masks, and other personal protective equipment.
 By late April, mask usage was nearly universal in public spaces within the hardest-hit states.

 Yet the Zhang paper was not only the basis for ordering universal mask use in public; it was also twisted into a strange moral argument.
 The Washington Post, for instance, editorialized on June 16 that “by discouraging mask wearing, [President] Trump [was] condemning many of his supporters to illness.”
 Masks likely remain a useful tool in curbing transmission potential where social interactions are unavoidable, and even cloth masks, though much less effective than surgical masks and N95 respirators, may have some benefit.
-As an epidemiologist, all too aware of the microbial multitudes that we all contain, I’ve been carrying a pair of gloves and an N95 respirator in my backpack for years and agree with the general approach of using whatever preventive measures are appropriate as states open up.

 Yet the evidence is hardly strong enough to elevate mask-wearing into the epitome of moral behavior.
 Doing so reflects a greater preoccupation with the psychological effect of masks—perhaps as a restoration of control in the face of an unseen and often perplexing enemy with no cure and no prophylaxis—than with their scientific reality.
 Americans should demand evidence-based decision-making and policies driven by soundly attested facts, not assumptions or psychological palliatives.